Before making an application

 Yes, however where groups can reclaim VAT costs, for example parish councils, we may expect that the grant is either paid net of VAT or that any VAT subsequently reclaimed will be repayable to the fund as a condition of funding.

-Do you support management/running costs?
+Do you support overheads / running costs?

 Can you visit my project or can I meet with you to tell you about our work?

-We are a CIC, can we apply?
+We are a Community Interest Company (CIC), can we apply?

 We do accept applications from CBSs but these will be subject to greater scrutiny.
 This is because we cannot fund activity which is not charitable.
 We would not normally provide funding for the general running costs of a CBS.